Friday, January 3, 2025

 "Okay, you too!"
 Alicia chirped as she retreated back into the corridor.
 Everyone seemed to be looking for her tonight.

-"The Goon!" cried Party Girl.
-The relief was palpable in her voice even a hundred feet down the corridor.
-She waved Alicia over.
-"Oh thank God, I thought I was going to have to drive out to your… would you say house?"
+Party Girl called out behind her, "The Goon!"
+The relief in her voice was palpable even a hundred feet down the corridor.
+"Oh thank God, I thought I was going to have to drive out to your… would you say 'house?'"

 "Yeah."